-While Pride Month might be over, support for the LGBTQ+ community should continue year round.
+While Pride Month is typically celebrated for 30 days, support for the LGBTQ+ community should continue year round.
 The workplace is the perfect setting to show up for queer and trans people in impactful ways every day—helping us to be safe, respected, and feel a sense of belonging.
 It’s become increasingly important to employees, as well as customers and clients, that businesses foster work environments that welcome the LGBTQ+ community.

 When a company stands behind its queer and trans employees in both its workplace policies and culture, it results in better collaboration between colleagues, improved productivity, and better business results.
 Beyond the benefit of recruiting the best talent, supportive companies can expect to retain more satisfied employees in the long run—84% of LGBTQ+ employees at supportive companies say they are proud to work there, compared to 68% at unsupportive companies.
 It’s essential for employers and HR leaders to take action to make people of all identities within the LGBTQ+ community more comfortable, safe, and happy .